by Diana Studer

 The two on each side of the bench are Witkaree – Searsia lancea, more upright in growth than the Bergkaree, which arches affectionately down in an embrace, as a willow tree does.
 They have trifoliate fragrant leaves.
 And are related to mangoes, pistachios, cashews and the Brazilian pepper tree.
 But you need a female tree for fruit … Karee means Karoo, a semi desert area of the Western Cape, with glorious scenery, and WIDE open spaces, where the soul can breathe freely.

 Then because we like to sit here, I have planted flowers.
-A necklace of Gazanias – have learnt from a fellow Blotanist that these spectacular modern hybrids will die off after two years – but they scintillate now!
+A necklace of Gazanias – these spectacular modern hybrids will die off after two years – but they scintillate now!
 We have various indigenous salvias.
 This Salvia africana-lutea has unusual burnt orange flowers.
 The muishondblaar, Plectranthus neochilus is a cousin of madagascariensis.
 The Ungardener is determined to call it lavender, but, the leaves can be used to deter flies.
 They smell strong, not so pleasant, if you brush up against them.